Skip to content

 More on the topic

-Innovation in Tenant Electricity
+Innovation in tenant electricity

-The so-called tenant electricity refers to power that comes from the immediate vicinity of the consuming household—such as from a solar system on the roof of a multi-family house.
+The so-called tenant electricity refers to power that comes from the immediate neighborhood of the consuming household–such as from a solar system on the roof of a multi-family house.
 The advantage: The electricity is not first routed through public grids.
 Here, too, there are some innovations due to the Solar Package.

 This article is a machine translation of the original German version of MYHOMEBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@myhomebook.de.